 The meter can store the lowest and highest reading values in memory.
-You can see these values by briefly pressing the MAX/MIN front panel button, or by using remote contact closure switches.
+You can see these values if you press the MAX/MIN front panel button, or by using remote contact closure switches.
 The first press shows peak, with the upper left hand indicator bar lit (marked 'Max.').
 The second press shows valley, with the lower left hand indicator lit (marked 'Min.').
 The display returns to the running value after 2 or 3 seconds.
-To reset the memory, press the RESET button for more than 3 seconds.
+To reset the memory, press the RESET button for more than 3 seconds while peak or valley is being displayed.
 Peak and Valley values are not stored if you switch the meter off.